JakubIllner/jakubillner.github.io/_posts/2022-10-07-How-to-Get-OCI-Utilization-in-PLSQL.markdown

 # __Introduction__

-A nice thing in Oracle Cloud Infrastructure (OCI) and most other public clouds is that many useful services are available automatically as part of the cloud platform.
+A nice thing in Oracle Cloud Infrastructure (OCI) is that many useful services are available automatically as part of the cloud platform.
 One of these services is OCI Monitoring, which collects metrics data from other OCI services, aggregates them and notifies users when resource specific alarms are triggered.
 Metrics data from OCI Monitoring may be consumed via OCI Console, OCI CLI, or OCI API/SDK.

 During a recent testing of JSON documents in Autonomous Data Warehouse (ADW) I wanted to correlate observed loading and query throughputs with the CPU utilization of OCI resources